 From this view, you can easily set live any unpublished changes and notify members of updates to documents.

 You are also able to move published documents back to drafts and remove them from your team members' read view - once published again, the documents will reappear for them.

-As highlighted in the screenshot above, you can also get a glimpse of how many members have access to each document.
-This can be particularly helpful when it comes to sense-checking and making sure everyone that should have access is assigned to the document.
+You can also get a glimpse of how many members have access to each document.
+This can be particularly helpful when it comes to making sure everyone that should have access is able to access the document.

 You can toggle between edit and read modes using the switch in the top right-hand corner of your dashboard.
 This will change your view and you can find out more about the Documents view in reading mode here.

-To the right of the Edit switch, you can move between your Access and Reports views:
+To the right of the Edit switch, you can move between your Access, Settings and Reports views:

 From the Reports view, you can get an overview of how many times your team members have viewed the subject, when they last viewed the subject, how many documents within the subject they have completed, and their overall progress.

 This view is crucial for ensuring your team has engaged with and understood the documents essential to their role within your organization.